filecash/filecash_announcement/README.md

 - Telegram: https://t.me/FilecashGlobal

 We are glad that the Filecash community was formally established on September 18th, and will open the Github code base later on September 19th.
 In the early stage, for the sake of protecting the project, only part of the source code will be opened in the testing stage, and all the code will be opened before the main network comes online.

+#### [sixth version](https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0) released on October 15 ,The following improvements have been made:
+- Packaging size changed to 4G.
+- SDR layer at PC1 stage changed to 8.
+- SDR layer at PC2 stage changed to 1.
+- Algorithm SHA512 applied.
+- Economic model adjusted.
+- All source codes open to public.

 #### [fourth version](https://github.com/filecash/lotus/releases/tag/filescash-incentive-testnet-v0.7.0-beta1) released on September 28 ,The following improvements have been made:
 - Open filecash incentive testnet.